groupmm/playplot/README.md

-# Make Plot Playable
+# Playplot

-This repository contains a Python package called Make Plot Playable, which provides the ability to create and sync multiple interactive matplotlib plots to a piece of audio.
+This repository contains a Python package called Playplot, which provides the ability to create and sync multiple interactive matplotlib plots to a piece of audio.
 Each plot is handled in its own process, allowing smooth animations without a blocking main thread/process.
 This package works great inside interactive notebooks, with the limitations, that plots are shown on the machine